Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Academic Advising

 The mission of academic advising at Rhodes is to promote student learning.
-As academic advisers, faculty members are both teachers and mentors to students, assisting students in understanding the nature of a liberal arts education, in assessing their strengths and weaknesses, in formulating their educational and career goals, and in planning a course of action to achieve these goals.
+As academic advisers, faculty members are both teachers and mentors to students, assisting students in understanding the nature of a liberal arts education, in assessing their strengths, challenges, and areas of growth, in formulating their educational and career goals, and in planning a course of action to achieve these goals.
 Academic advisers are expected to be knowledgeable about the general academic program of the College so that they are able to advise all students.
 Advisers approve student course schedules, monitor progress towards completion of degree (and major, once declared) requirements, counsel students on academic probation, intervene with students in academic difficulty, and assist in preparing for the declaration of major.
 Increasingly, academic advisers are also expected to provide initial career and vocational counseling.

 However, the person who bears ultimate responsibility for meeting all graduation requirements and choosing courses that will meet the student′s goals is the individual student.
 Therefore, a large part of the work of the faculty adviser is to develop and to cultivate in the student advisee responsibility for academic planning, careful judgment, timely decision making, and personal follow through on plans.
 The academic adviser′s role is to facilitate the student′s attainment of the goals set by the student; the academic adviser cannot and should not make the most important choices for the student.